PureF/Si1153/README.md

 2. Move the Si1153 folder to the libraries folder (create this folder if it does not exit) in your Arduino directory.

 3. Open the Arduino IDE and navigate to File -> Examples -> Si1153 -> si1153_test and run the sketch.

-* Alternatively, open the Arduino example (found in the examples folder) in the Arduino IDE and run the sketch.